 For me, a drive-in movie theater evokes memories of playing catch with family and friends on a warm summer night, then settling in to watch movies on the big screen until the kids fell asleep.
 Those were distant memories until I took my own family to the Mendon Twin Drive-in.
 The experience was exactly as I had remembered it, and we now try to make it to the drive-in at least once each summer.

-Read on for everything you need to know about a family night at the drive-in, including five drive-in theaters near the Boston area and five tips for enjoying your experience to the fullest.
+Read on for everything you need to know about a family night at the drive-in, including seven drive-in theaters in the region and five tips for enjoying your experience to the fullest.
+A few of them might be over an hour away, depending on where you live, but consider that a chance to pack PJs and send kids off to dreamland on the drive home.

 Gran some snacks and fresh air at Judi's at Mendon Twin Drive-In.

 is in a very cool retro diner that has a working jukebox along with the original film projector and other memorabilia.
 You can get real food, including homemade Mexican dishes, in addition to the usual snacks.
 The staff is super friendly and helpful (especially if you need to see the ingredients).
 For my kids, getting ice cream from the window outside is a must.
-There's a new beer garden, and get this: you can watch the movie from the tables.
+There's a new beer garden, and visitors can watch the movie from the tables.
 The whole place is fun and very family-friendly, with kids playing together and teens tossing footballs back and forth before the movie.
-A sweet slice of Americana pie.
 508-473-4958

 A flick at the Wellfleet Drive-in caps off a day at the Cape.
 Photo by Shira Kronzon